Getting Started with Pocket on your Computer

 Finding your way around

-When you log on to Pocket for Web, you’ll see My List by default.
+When you log on to Pocket for Web, you’ll see Saves by default.
 This is where you’ll find everything you’ve been saving to Pocket.

 At the top, you can navigate to the following pages:

-- My List - where you'll find your saved items
+- Saves - where you'll find your saved items

-- Discover - recommended articles trending in Pocket and beyond
+- Discover - articles trending in Pocket and beyond

 - Collections - curated guides to the best of the web, created by our editorial team